Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 {\bf Train on Only Negative Controls}

 We also consider the effect of training on negative controls only.
-Figures \ref{fig:Optum_NegativeControls_Depression}, \ref{fig:CCAE_NegativeControls_Depression}, \ref{fig:MDCD_NegativeControls_Depression}, and \ref{fig:MDCR_NegativeControls_Depression} report effect size estimates for all negative and positive controls across the four databases as well as the percentage of posterior intervals containing the true effect size.
-The number of effect sizes that were tested are reported on the figures.
-Again, for all four databases, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
+Figure \ref{fig:Optum_NegativeControls_Depression} reports the effect size estimates for the Optum database for all negative and positive controls as well as the percentage of posterior intervals containing the true effect size.

+The coverage for the calibrated and uncalibrated methods using the depression data set is displayed in Table~\ref{tab:TableDepression}.
+For all four databases, the calibrated procedure results in posterior intervals that are closer to 95\% than the uncalibrated procedure.
 When comparing the effect of training on both negative controls and positive controls to training only on negative controls for the calibrated procedure, overall, there appears to be a slight improvement in posterior interval coverage when training on both negative controls and positive controls.
-The RMSE for the Optum database using calibration is about 0.08 while without calibration, it is about 0.61.
+The RMSE for the Optum database using calibration is about 0.06 while without calibration, it is about 0.60.
 Figure \ref{fig:RMSE_NegativeControls_Depression} shows the RMSE calculated for each database.
 Again, the uncalibrated procedure has higher error than the calibrated procedure, when considering all hazard ratios combined.
+However, the RMSE for the calibrated procedure when training on only negative controls is higher, overall, than the RMSE for the calibrated procedure when trained on both negative and positive controls.